tomoko-tiba/Paradise_CCI_Graduation_Project2023/README.md

 *I used Midjourney to generate the background image.

-## week04 Further Attempts Based on Plan 2
+## Week 04 Further Attempts Based on Plan 2

 **Setup Game Mechanics**